 Residents are divided on the development of compact housing.
 Thirty-seven percent of respondents support continued development of residential housing in Falmouth.
-Thirty-nine percent of respondents support the development of compact housing in existing neighborhoods and 46% support the development of single family compact housing though only 29% support the development of multi-family compact housing for developers and 26% percent of respondents support optional development of compact housing for developers.
+Thirty-nine percent of respondents support the development of compact housing in existing neighborhoods and 46% support the development of compact housing in new neighborhoods.
+Nearly half (46%) support the development of single family compact housing though only 29% support the development of multi-family compact housing.
+Only 26% percent of respondents support optional development of compact housing for developers and 26% support the mandatory development of compact housing in selected and suitable areas for developers.
 However, only 20% of respondents support the development of large residential lots instead of compact housing.
 The areas most frequently mentioned by respondents as suitable for compact housing include Falmouth Corners (23%), Falmouth Center (22%), Falmouth Foreside (21%), Pleasant Hill (20%), and Leighton Hill/Brookside (20%).